Looking for Work? Try a Temp Job

 Maybe you’ve scoffed at the notion of looking for temp work, thinking it’s only for low-level administrative jobs.
 Not so.

 Today’s temporary jobs are far from menial labor.
-In fact, high-skilled positions in such fields as health care, technology, engineering, law and accounting are expected to account for 52 percent of temporary-job revenue in 2012, according to Staffing Industry Analysts, a research and advisory firm.
+They're often high-skilled positions in such fields as health care, technology, engineering, law and accounting.
 IT professionals are especially in demand right now.

 Temping no longer carries a stigma.
 In fact, having a temporary job can actually help you find a full-time job, for four reasons: